npadula/blog/content/posts/moocs-done-doing-will-do.md

 - _(Done)_ [Applying Functional Principles in C#](https://app.pluralsight.com/library/courses/csharp-applying-functional-principles/table-of-contents).
 Good intro to useful patterns in C#.

 - [Functional Programming in Scala](https://www.coursera.org/specializations/scala).
 Taught by the Scala creator himself.
 Appears to have several practical application lectures.
 Seems really promising.

-## Blockchain
-- _(Done)_ [Ivan Mushketyk's Ethereum Development course](https://app.pluralsight.com/library/courses/ethereum-blockchain-developing-applications/table-of-contents).
-It's a very good course because it provides a good, broad picture of how blockchain architectures work, as well as a more in depth look of how to implement DApps with Solidity.

 ## Mathematics
 - [Measure Theory](https://www.youtube.com/playlist?list=PLBh2i93oe2qvMVqAzsX1Kuv6-4fjazZ8j).
 No reason for this, just looks pretty cool.